Samsung announces Galaxy Book2, a Windows 10 S laptop with gigabit LTE and 20-hour battery life

 He’s got a point.
 Windows 10 S must declare which device resources and data (e.g., microphone, location, Webcam, USB devices, files, etc.), they access, and users have to authorize that access.
 However, despite the fact that they’re coded in C#, C++, Visual Basic, Javascript, they can’t be sideloaded — you’re stuck with the Windows Stores’ library of more than 669,000 apps.

 It’s not all bad news, though.
 Windows 10 S has live tiles, push notifications, and other standard Windows features in tow, including the Windows Timeline and Cortana’s Pick Up Where I Left Off.
+The screen turns on instantly — you don’t have to wait for it to wake up.
 It’s also cloud-manageable through Microsoft’s Intune, Intune for Education, and other modern management systems, and sets up OneDrive cloud syncing by default.
 Finally, because it doesn’t run traditional Win32 apps that often run in the background and push their own updates, Microsoft claims it offers faster sign-in times (about 15 seconds).

-And again, if Windows 10 S doesn’t suit you, there’s no penalty for upgrading to Windows 10.
+And again, if Windows 10 S doesn’t suit you, there’s no penalty or cost associated with upgrading to Windows 10.
 However, the version of Windows 10 compiled for ARM processors like the Snapdragon 850 doesn’t support 32-bit x86 applications, and it runs in emulation on the CPU on top of the Windows on Windows (WOW) abstraction layer.
 Thanks to what Microsoft has dubbed a Dynamic Binary Translator, blocks of ARM 64 code are translated and cached in memory on or disk.

 That’s all to say that for the most part, you won’t notice any significant performance differences between Windows 10 and Windows 10 S running on ARM hardware for the most part, but your mileage may vary.
 CPU-bound will struggle more than others.